Iraqi Sunnis mourn protesters shot dead by troops

 "Withdrawing the army from the city is not enough, I do not know how this will benefit me and it won't get my brother back," said Mustafa Jamal, a relative of a slain protester.

-Sunni tribes in cities like Falluja and Ramadi then turned against al Qaeda to help U.S. forces, but tribal sheikhs complain the Baghdad government has failed to provide jobs for their fighters who helped turn the tide of the war.

-In a sign of Falluja's fragile security, insurgents kidnapped three off-duty Iraqi soldiers and killed their driver on the city's outskirts, security officials said.

-Many Sunnis want reforms to anti-terrorism laws they feel unfairly target them and more control over a campaign against former members of Saddam's outlawed Baath party.
-But Sunni ranks are split with more hardliners calling for Maliki's ouster.
+Many Sunnis want reforms to anti-terrorism laws they feel unfairly target them and to a campaign against former members of Saddam's outlawed Baath party.
+But Sunni ranks are split, with more hardline leaders demanding the ousting of Maliki.

-In another challenge to Maliki, lawmakers on Saturday passed a law limiting the prime minister to two terms.
-But that measure appeared a symbolic victory as it needs the president's approval and faces challenges in court.
+In another challenge to Maliki, lawmakers on Saturday passed a law limiting the prime minister to two terms in an attempt to block the Shi'ite premier from running again next year.

+But it still needs the president's approval and will face challenges in court, after Maliki's supporters rejected it as illegal.

 PARLIAMENTARY BATTLE